Injured on the job? It might get harder in Florida to find a lawyer to take your case

 Burgess said companies already are laying off employees to offset the increase.

-“The reality is that workers don’t care much about workers’ compensation if they don’t have a job,” he said before a 82-37 floor vote in favor of attorney fee caps last week.
+“The reality is that workers don’t care much about workers’ compensation if they don’t have a job,” he said before an 82-37 floor vote in favor of attorney fee caps last week.

 The House bill would reset the cap on workers’ attorneys fees at $150 an hour — which trial attorneys say is inadequate for cases that are often complex.
 The Senate bill would include a $250-an-hour max— an amount opposed by business groups.